-A pair of dimer tilings $(\tau_1,\tau_2)\in \Omega\times \Omega$ is called a \textit{double dimer tiling} or \textit{double dimer configuration} .
+A pair of dimer tilings $(\tau_1,\tau_2)\in \Omega\times \Omega$ is called a \textit{double dimer tiling} or \textit{double dimer configuration}\termindex{Chapter 2!double dimer tiling/configuration}.
 The double dimer model is a model of independent interest, but we mention it because it will be a tool for comparing dimer tilings.
 This will be used in Section \ref{sec:localmoves}, Section \ref{sec:ldp}, and substantially in Section \ref{sec:entropy}.

-There is a natural way to associate a divergence-free discrete flow to a double dimer configuration, namely for $e$ an edge oriented from even to odd, {Chapter 2!$f_{(\tau_1,\tau_2)}$ - discrete flow associated to a double dimer configuration }
+There is a natural way to associate a divergence-free discrete flow to a double dimer configuration, namely for $e$ an edge oriented from even to odd, \symindex{Chapter 2!$f_{(\tau_1,\tau_2)}$ - discrete flow associated to a double dimer configuration }